New York Property Tax Appeals — The Complete Guide

 Monroe County is centered on Rochester and includes substantial suburban municipalities (Brighton, Pittsford, Penfield, Greece, Irondequoit).
 The City of Rochester maintains its own BAR; surrounding towns each have their own.
 Reassessment cycles vary substantially across Monroe.

-Onondaga County · pop.
+Onondaga County (Syracuse) · pop.
 470K · Syracuse metro · Central NY

 Population: ~470,000